binmishr/PCA-and-the-TidyTuesday-best-hip-hop-songs-ever/README.md

 # PCA-and-the-TidyTuesday-best-hip-hop-songs-ever

-The codeset and images are included in the .docx file and attached in this repository.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.